amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/workflow-step3.md

 ### 2. Scope All Rules to the Component Block

-All CSS rules MUST be scoped under the root VIS block class, for example:
+All CSS rules MUST be scoped under the root VIS block class:

 ```css
 .vs-[component] {